seerge/g-helper/docs/README.md

 ```

 ### Skip keyboard Aura initialisation on startup
-By default app would set last remembered RGB mode for keyboard on each launch.
+By default the app would set the last remembered RGB mode for the keyboard on each launch.
 To disable it completely

 ```
 "skip_aura" : 1,